maurocolella/do-url-shortener/README.md

 - Maintaining port numbers in URLs
 - Preserving username and password components in URLs

+### Domain Handling
+- Converting hostnames to lowercase
+- **Treating www and non-www as different URLs**: The application preserves subdomain differences (e.g., `www.example.com` and `example.com` are treated as different URLs) to respect potential DNS configurations and maintain precise behavior

 ### Error Handling
 - Graceful handling of invalid URLs
 - Proper handling of null or undefined inputs

-This comprehensive approach ensures that URLs like `https://www.google.com/?` and `https://www.google.com/` are normalized to the same URL, preventing duplicate entries and improving the user experience.
+This comprehensive approach ensures that URLs like `https://example.com/?` and `https://example.com/` are normalized to the same URL, preventing duplicate entries and improving the user experience.

+## Caveats

+⚠️ Currently, Google Auth and local accounts are handled separately.
+If an email is already registered locally, attempting Google sign-in will result in a clear error message.
+Identity linking is outside the current scope but would be a natural next step.

+⚠️ The URL shortener intentionally maintains separation between certain URL variations that might be considered identical in some contexts:
+- HTTP vs HTTPS URLs are treated as distinct URLs, preserving security context
+- Domain variations (e.g., www.example.com vs example.com) are kept separate to maintain precision and respect potential DNS configurations
+- These design choices prioritize accuracy and prevent unintended redirects at the cost of occasional duplication

 ## API Documentation